Simonini Victor 1 Super

 The Simonini Victor 1 Super is an Italian aircraft engine, designed and produced by Simonini Racing of San Dalmazio di Serramazzoni for use in ultralight aircraft.

 Design and development

-The Victor 1 Super is a single cylinder two-stroke, liquid-cooled, gasoline engine design, with a poly V belt reduction drive with reduction ratios of 2.70:1, 2.80:1 and 3.00:1.
+The Victor 1 Super is a single cylinder two-stroke, liquid-cooled, petrol engine design, with a poly V belt reduction drive with reduction ratios of 2.70:1, 2.80:1 and 3.00:1.
 It employs dual capacitor discharge ignition electronic ignition and produces 54 hp at 6200 rpm.